 10 Ways to protect yourself online

 Whether you regularly bank, shop, and invest online, or you're a casual web user who rarely logs on, it's important to know how to protect your personal and financial details.
-Below are 10 helpful strategies.
+Use these 10 tips and best practices to keep your information secure.

 1. Make sure your devices are up to date